MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

 ### Task 1: Attack Windows configured with Defender for Endpoint

-In this task, you will perform attacks on a host with Microsoft Defender for Endpoint configured.
+In this task, you'll perform attacks on a host with Microsoft Defender for Endpoint configured.

-1. Login to `WIN1` virtual machine as Admin with the password: **Pa55w.rd**.
+1. Sign in to `WIN1` virtual machine as Admin with the password: **Pa55w.rd**.

 1. In the search of the task bar, enter *Command*.
-Command Prompt will be displayed in the search results.
+Command Prompt is displayed in the search results.
 Right-click on the Command Prompt and select **Run as Administrator**.
 Confirm any User Account Control prompts that appear.

 1. In the command prompt, enter the command in each row pressing Enter key after each row: